 The Incarnation destroyed some of the old paradigms and created new ones.
 Jesus breaks down the differentiation between Jew and Gentile, slave and free.
 He destroys the dominion of sin and death.
 He creates, or perhaps re-creates, a new kind of humanity.
 The “chaos” outside of our categories invaded and transformed the world.
 But . . .
 He still left us with “categories.”
 We still have the Apostles as the foundation of the Church (Eph.
 2:20), the canon, the liturgy, the bishops, and so on.

-In his recent writing and in his numerous interviews, Jonathan Pageau discusses (among other things) the relationship between the core of society, its margins, and the chaos beyond.
+In his recent writing and in his numerous interviews, Jonathan Pageau discusses the relationship between the core of society, its margins, and the chaos beyond (the linked article is a fascinating discussion of the role of zombies in our culture, and a look at how the Church has dealt with the core and margin in its iconography).
 Every society has a core of values and behaviors that shape culture, social interaction, politics, and so on.
 So too each society has people and behavior on the margins, and the realm of nonsense and chaos beyond.
 Total devotion to complete order would suffocate us.
 If we let anything go at any time you have (to use Pageau’s phrase) “the flood”–a complete absence of differentiation that would destroy us in short order.

 Each element has its place.
 Generally speaking, the chaos exists as a warning.* We can’t go there and live.
 No one can see the face of God.
 The margins serve the dual purpose of challenging the core and thereby strengthen it at the same time.
 Sometimes the margins penetrate the core and find ways to enlarge it and reshape in a healthy way.
 The margin reminds us as well that the order we created is not absolute.
 Societies need their margins and need to respond to them.